-An Advisory Council is a collection of individuals who advise and support the project and tasks carried out by Project Team.
+An Advisory Council is a collection of individuals who advise and support the project and tasks carried out by Study Team.
 They provide specialized expertise and key feedback on the study and support the goals of the project.
 Advisory Council members are by invitation only.

 Travel Demand Management (TDM)

 Travel Demand Management refers to the application of strategies and policies to reduce travel demand, or to redistribute this demand in space or in time.
 Managing demand can be a cost-effective alternative to increasing capacity.